Mri-monitoring/Mri-app/README.md

 > Neural network monitoring

 Mri is a set of applications designed to allow you to easily monitor network training and automatically test architectures and hyperparameters.
-For now, Mri is designed to work with [Caffe](http://caffe.berkeleyvision.org/), but keep an eye out for other backends in the future.
+For now, Mri is designed to work with [Caffe](http://caffe.berkeleyvision.org/) as well as Python applications such as [Theano](http://deeplearning.net/software/theano/).
+Keep an eye out for other backends in the future.

 This project relies on an open-source fork of [Reportr](http://www.reportr.io/) for browser based monitoring.